-Masai Mara National Park, located in southwest Tanzania, on the border with Kenya, is a classic destination for Safari travel.
+Masai Mara National Park, located in southwest Tanzania, on the border with Kenya, is a classic destination for your first Safari.
 Here you’ll see many of the classic Africa wildlife you’d hope to see on safari (including the Big 5).
 It is also a very popular travel destination for visiting traditional African communities and villages.

 Located in Botswana, this gorgeous national park is known for the incredibly biodiversity and ecosystems.
 The dry season is the best time to visit for observing herds of elephants - approximately 120,000 elephants make their home in this protected area and they are a main draw for visitors to the park.

 In the northeastern part of South Africa, Kruger remains one of the most popular destinations for safaris, in particular first time safari goers.
 The park is well known for its many bird species - birders should plan to visit between October and March when Kruger is home to several hundred more birds than usual due to migratory seasons.
 This park also features several different accommodation options making it perfect for families and couples.

 Ahh the Serengeti.
 Just the name conjures up images of classic Africa.
 This park in Tanzania definitely has one of the most quintessential landscapes in Africa, and it’s massive size makes it feel much more remote than some of the other parks in Africa.
 For watching the Great Migration, this is where you want to travel to.